dannythorne/MakingMinecraft_Take02/README.md

 This tutorial shows a way to create the very basic game mechanics of Minecraft: blocks that can be broken to drop items, a first person player who can pick up the dropped item.
-(Pending: ability to place blocks.)

-*Unity Version 5.1.0f3 Personal*
+This tutorial was developed in `OS X Yosimite Version 10.10.3 (14D136)` with `Unity Version 5.1.0f3 Personal` and

-*MonoDevelop-Unity Version 4.0.1*
+`MonoDevelop-Unity Version 4.0.1`.

 ## Preliminaries